 Section 66A Information Technology Act 2000 and Social Media

-The Information Technology Act was enacted in the year 2000 to handle and tackle the new issues arising out of the computer technology and more particularly the internet.
-Section 66 A was added to the said Act vide an amendment in 2008 when Section 66 itself was found insufficient to handle all the issues arising out of the use of internet.
-The Section 66 A of the IT Act reads asunder:
+The Information Technology Act was enacted in the year 2000 to handle and tackle the new issues arising out of computer technology and more particularly the internet.
+Section 66 A was added to the said Act vide an amendment in 2008 when Section 66 itself was found insufficient to handle all the issues arising out of the use of the internet.
+Section 66 A of the IT Act reads as under:

 Punishment for sending offensive messages through communication service etc.

 Any person who sends, by means of a computer resource or a communication device,